 |

-We should become more familiar with good than with evil, and
+We should become more familiar with good than with

-them under foot, thereby robbing both themselves and others. |
+trample them under foot, thereby robbing both themselves and others. |

 Cleansing the mind |

-If mortals would keep proper ward over mortal mind, the
+If mortals would keep proper ward over mortal mind,

-does not obey the requirements of divine Science. |
+one who does not obey the requirements of divine Science. |

 Teachers' functions |